The application of data science is practically unbound.

 Over the last few years, data science has grown to become a field that can support and enhance cybersecurity in a variety of ways than it only being something that needs to be continuously protected by security infrastructures and systems in place.

 This has undoubtedly enabled data science to be responsible for significant changes happening in the field of cybersecurity.
-As machine learning and AI are changing the game of threat identification and countermeasure planning, the role of data science insecurity is only going to get more prominent.
+As machine learning and AI are changing the game of threat identification and countermeasure planning, the role of data science insecurity will only get more prominent.

-As more and more businesses have come to use data as the most critical fuel that uplifts all their operations, it is no wonder why data science is seen as the next big thing in cybersecurity.
+As more and more businesses have used data as the most critical fuel that uplifts all their operations, it is no wonder why data science is seen as the next big thing in cybersecurity.

 Let’s find out.